-Taxable income and loss and distributions of profits of Artisan Partners Holdings are generally allocated and made to its partners pro rata in accordance with the number of partnership units of Artisan Partners Holdings they hold, except in the case of (i) a partial capital event, (ii) dissolution of Artisan Partners Holdings (as described below) or (iii) with respect only to the common and preferred units of Artisan Partners Holdings, the bonus reallocation adjustments as described under "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization-Amended and Restated Limited Partnership Agreement of Artisan Partners Holdings-Economic Rights of Partners".
+Taxable income and loss and distributions of profits of Artisan Partners Holdings are generally allocated and made to its partners pro rata in accordance with the number of partnership units of Artisan Partners Holdings they hold, except in the case of (i) a partial capital event or (ii) dissolution of Artisan Partners Holdings (as described below).
 We refer in this prospectus to the preferential distributions in the case of partial capital events or dissolution of Artisan Partners Holdings, together with the preference rights of the convertible preferred stock, as the H&F preference.
-The H&F preference will terminate if the average daily VWAP of our Class A common stock for any period of 60 consecutive trading days, beginning no earlier than the 90th day after (i) completion of the 2014 Underwritten Offering we plan to conduct pursuant to the resale and registration rights agreement (but in no event beginning prior to June 12, 2014) or (ii) June 12, 2014, if we do not conduct the 2014 Underwritten Offering by that date, is at least \$43.11 divided by the then-applicable conversion rate.
+The H&F preference will terminate if the average daily VWAP of our Class A common stock for any period of 60 consecutive trading days, beginning no earlier than the 90th day after (i) completion of this offering (but in no event beginning prior to June 12, 2014) or (ii) June 12, 2014, if we do not conduct this offering by that date, is at least \$43.11 divided by the then-applicable conversion rate.